emberjs/guides/source/models/defining-models.md

 (`DS.attr()`).
 This makes it easy to access readonly values in computed properties and templates without the overhead of defining extraneous models.

----

-Models, attributes and relationships help you define how your data is structured.
-In the next section, we will learn about how to fetch records and their relationships from your backend.